 As a responsible manufacturer, Omsk Carbon Group realizes its responsibility to share full information about the health effects, safety and environmental aspects of our products.
-To this end, we have developed our Material Safety Data Sheets which are available on our customers' languages.
+To this end, we have developed our Material Safety Data Sheets which are available in our customers' languages.

 Our approach to sustainability involves the evaluation of our products' environmental impacts from cradle to gate, i.e. starting from feedstock transportation through the end of service life.
 We strive to trace and reduce our carbon footprint at every of the following stages.
 Omsk Carbon Group takes ownership of the feedstock transportation phase.
 We purchase as much of our feedstocks as possible from local suppliers, reducing our CO2 emissions.
 During the production phase, raw materials are transformed into our final product - carbon black.
 This stage involves the greatest contribution into our overall carbon footprint while at the same time providing us with the greatest opportunities to decrease it.
 Tail gas generated at the group's plants is burned in waste heat boilers to form steam.
 In turn, steam is transformed into electricity.
 We utilize the electricity produced for our own operations and sell any excesses.
 We use varied packaging options to deliver our carbon blacks to customers such as small bags, big bags or bulk transportation in hopper rail cars.
 Our customers use carbon black for the production of countless items, from tires to cables and from inks to food packaging.
 End-of-life tires are recycled by pyrolysis.
-Pyrolysis-generated raw materials are used in the production of carbon black, which closes the loop.
+Pyrolysis-generated raw materials are again used in the production of carbon black.
+This cycle is representative of Omsk Carbon Group's commitment to circularity.